MoreiraLAB/synpred/README.md

 Then, the user needs to install several packages.

-3. `conda install -c conda-forge r-base` - This package is only requried if you are trying to deploy the SynPred pipeline from scratch, and not for the standalone version.
+3. `conda install -c conda-forge r-base` - This package is only required if you are trying to deploy the SynPred pipeline from scratch, and not for the standalone version.
 4. Only for the full SynPred deployment: open R (after step 3) on the command line/terminal:
 	- `if (!requireNamespace("BiocManager", quietly = TRUE))
     	install.packages("BiocManager")`